 DIGITAL TRANSFORMATION: Its Impact on the Workforce

-Delivered during the Talking Points – AC US Embassy Talks
+Delivered during the Talking Points – American Corner US Embassy Talks

 We are living in the midst of a revolution – the Fourth Industrial Revolution – a digital revolution.